Is Malta worth visiting? This is exactly what I’m going to answer in this post.

 Friendly Locals

 I don’t know about you, but to me, the locals’ friendliness and hospitality are other factors that can make the difference between a good trip and a great trip.
+That’s why I was so happy to encounter kind and helpful locals in Malta.

 All Kinds of Groups of Travelers Will Enjoy Malta